moorepants/learn-multibody-dynamics/motion.rst

 The Chapylgin Sleigh has :math:`p = 3 - 1 = 2` degrees of freedom and the
 Snakeboard has :math:`p = 5 - 2 = 3` degrees of freedom.
 The four bar linkage
 of the previous chapter has :math:`p = 1 - 0 = 1` degrees of freedom.
+It is not
+typically easy to visualize the degrees of freedom of a nonholonomic system, but for holonomic systems thought experiments where you vary one or two generalized coordinates at a time can help you visualize the motion.